+RULE 5 / INFRACTIONS

-- Art.
+Art.
 2. Grasping Fingers.
-Wrestlers may grasp all four fingers in an effort to break a hold, but pulling back the thumb or one, two or three fingers is illegal. - Art.
+Wrestlers may grasp all four fingers in an effort to break a hold, but pulling back the thumb or one, two or three fingers is illegal.
+Art.
 3. Slam.
 The term "slam" is interpreted as lifting and bringing an opponent to the mat with unnecessary force.
 This infraction may be committed by a wrestler in either the top or bottom position on the mat and in the neutral position during a takedown.
 When a wrestler lifts the opponent off the mat and brings that wrestler to the mat with excessive force, a slam shall be called without hesitation after the situation occurs.
-If an illegal hold starts within the match and concludes after the match is over, it shall be penalized as an in-match violation. - Art.
-4. Intentional Drill.
-An intentional drill or forceful fall back is illegal and shall be called as a flagrant misconduct when the defensive wrestler is in a standing position and the offensive wrestler has a leg/body scissor hold or a cross-body ride. - Art.
-5. Over-Scissors.
+If an illegal hold starts within the match and concludes after the match is over, it shall be penalized as an in-match violation.

+Art.
+4. Over-Scissors.
 A leg hooked over the top toe of an opponent's straight body scissors is interpreted as an over-scissor and is therefore illegal.
+(See Illustrations.)

-(See Illustrations.) - Art.
-6. Locked Hands Guillotine.
+Art.
+5. Locked Hands - Guillotine.
 The offensive wrestler cannot lock hands around the head of the defensive wrestler when using the guillotine until the offensive wrestler meets a near-fall criterion.
+(See Illustrations.)

-(See Illustrations.) - Art.
-7. Injury Illegal.
-For injury caused by illegal action, see Rule 6.3.5. - Art.
-8. Legal Hold to Illegal.
+Art.
+6. Injury - Illegal.
+For injury caused by illegal action, see Rule 6.3.5.

+Art.
+7. Legal Hold to Illegal.
 A wrestler applying a legal hold should not be penalized when the opponent turns the legal hold into an illegal hold.
 The referee shall announce that the hold be released when it becomes illegal.
-However, the match need not be stopped unless the referee finds it necessary to do so in order to correct the situation. - Art.
-9. The Double Arm Bar.
+However, the match need not be stopped unless the referee finds it necessary to do so in order to correct the situation.

+Art.
+8. The Double Arm Bar.
 The front double arm bar is illegal if hands are locked in the middle of the back.
+(See Illustrations.)

-(See Illustrations.) - Art.
-10. Rear Double Knee Kickback.
+Art.
+9. Rear Double Knee Kickback.
 It is illegal, when a wrestler in the rear standing position, leaves their feet and uses their lower leg(s) to kick behind the defensive wrestler's knees in an attempt to bring the opponent to the mat.
+(See Illustrations.)

-(See Illustrations.) - Art.
-11. Neck Bow.
+Art.
+10. Neck Bow.
 When in the top position, it is illegal for the offensive wrestler to apply a head and arm side headlock from the side position and then somersault toward and over the defensive wrestler's head.
 (See Illustrations.)

-- Art.
-12. High and Outside Single Leg Back Trip.
+Art.
+11. High and Outside Single Leg Back Trip.
 It is illegal to have a high single leg on an opponent and trip back to the opponent's buttocks side, when the tripper's body also is on the opponent's buttock's side.
+(See Illustrations.)

-(See Illustrations.) - Art.
-13. Hands to the Face.
-It is illegal to deliberately place the hand(s) in, on or around the eyes, nose or mouth of the opponent. - Art.
-14 Figure-Four Scissors.
-The figure-four scissors is illegal when applied by either wrestler around the body of the opponent, by the offensive wrestler around both legs of the defensive wrestler, or by either wrestler around the head, with or without the arm included, while in a neutral position.
+Art.
+12. Hands to the Face.
+It is illegal to deliberately place the hand(s) in, on or around the eyes, nose or mouth of the opponent.

+Art.
+13 Figure-Four Scissors.
+The figure-four scissors is illegal when applied by either wrestler around the body of the opponent, by the offensive wrestler around both legs of the defensive wrestler, or by the defensive wrestler around the head, with or without the arm included, or on the head while in a neutral position by either wrestler.
 A leg scissor around the body or both legs becomes a figure-four when the foot is placed directly behind the knee (where the knee bends).